chef-boneyard/chef-web-docs-2016/includes_plugin_knife/includes_plugin_knife_windows_winrm_ports.rst

 ..
 This file describes a command or a sub-command for Knife.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-|windows remote management| requires that a target node be accessible via HTTP (port 5985) or HTTPS (port 5986).
+|windows remote management| requires that a target node be accessible via the ports configured to support access via HTTP or HTTPS.